ARCHIVED - National Energy Board - 2015-2016 - Report on Plans and Priorities - Section I: Organizational Expenditure Overview

 - Imports of natural gas and exports of crude oil, natural gas liquids (NGL), natural gas, refined petroleum products and electricity.

-Additionally, the Board has regulatory responsibilities for oil and gas exploration and production activities in Canada Lands[vi] not otherwise regulated under joint federal/provincial accords.
-These regulatory responsibilities are set out in the Canada Oil and Gas Operations Act (COGO Act), and the Canada Petroleum Resources Act (CPR Act).
+Additionally, in specified areas the Board has regulatory responsibilities for oil and gas exploration and production activities under the National Energy Board Act, the Canada Oil and Gas Operations Act (COGOA), and the Canada Petroleum Resources Act (CPRA).

 The NEB conducts environmental assessments (EA) during its review of applications for projects under its jurisdiction.
 For certain projects, an EA is also required by federal legislation, such as the Canadian Environmental Assessment Act, 2012 (CEAA 2012), the Mackenzie Valley Resource Management Act, the Inuvialuit Final Agreement or the Nunavut Land Claims Agreement.
 Certain Board inspectors are designated Health and Safety Officers by the Minister of Labour to administer Part II of the Canada Labour Code as it applies to NEB-regulated facilities and activities.

-The Board also monitors aspects of energy supply, demand, production, development and trade that fall within the jurisdiction of the federal government.
+The Board also monitors aspects of energy supply, demand, production, development and trade.
 The Board reports to Parliament through the Minister of Natural Resources.

 1 Strategic Outcome: The regulation of pipelines, power lines, energy development and energy trade contributes to the safety of Canadians, the protection of the environment and efficient energy infrastructure and markets, while respecting the rights and interests of those affected by NEB decisions and recommendations.